Does Dry January Actually Help Your Gut Health?Thursday Jan 13, 2022

 Alcohol and Your Gut Microbiome

 Different alcoholic beverages have their own unique effects on the gut microbiota as a whole as well as their specific strains.
 Red wine is known to have health benefits that may be able to help your heart while white wine contains antioxidants.
-You can read more about different types of alcohol and their effects on your gut here.
+You can read more about different types of alcohol and their effects on your gut in a previous blog post we wrote.

 No matter what you drink, heavy drinking can promote the abundance of harmful bacteria like Clostridioides species, which can cause severe gastrointestinal problems and colon inflammation.
 Not only does heavy drinking promote harmful bacteria, but it decreases beneficial bacteria.
 People who drink excessively experience less amounts of good bacteria like Bifidobacterium and Lactobacillus strains.
 These strains have critical duties like helping you break down food, absorbing nutrients, and fighting off bacteria.